TrueLayer/truelayer-php/README.md

 ### EncryptException

-Thrown when the SDK fails to encrypt a payload that needs to be cached.
+Thrown when the client library fails to encrypt a payload that needs to be cached.

 ```php
 \TrueLayer\Exceptions\EncryptException